-There comes a moment in web design when, inevitably, everyone argues about color.
+When you’re designing a web site there’s a moment when, inevitably, everyone argues about color.
 The blue is “too blue” or the pink is too “candy-colored” or the color palette of the page is “too corporate.”

-At one place I worked at it, the test was just to make sure it looked good on the boss’s PC which ran Internet Explorer – didn’t matter anywhere else.
+At one place I worked at it, the test was just to make sure it looked good on the boss’s computer which ran Internet Explorer – didn’t matter anywhere else.

 Beth Soderburg confirmed my suspicions about color with All the Colors of the Internet, her presentation to the August WordPress DC meetup.
 Go view all the slides.
 They’re fascinating, if you’re interested in design and human psychology.

 None of us see color the same way.
 Beyond the fact that some people are color-blind, or can’t see certain colors, there’s also the fact that color doesn’t exist.
 It’s not a physical property, but just our perception based upon available light.
 Is your red vase still red in the dark?

 Since color is subjective, designers should not depend on colors to convey information.
 A button that turns yellow when you click on it is not enough of a signal – not everyone can see that yellow.
 Use a checkmark or some other visual cue.